hack4impact-upenn/member-bios/rachel-hong.md

 linkedin: https://www.linkedin.com/in/rachel-hong-6b63247b
 ---

 Rachel Hong is a senior at the University of Pennylvania studying math econ, originally from San Jose, California.
-She is passionate about the use of quantitative reasoning in the social sciences and is especially interested in risk management and public policy.
-She worked as an actuarial intern at the Blue Shield of California this summer and has previously interned at the Federal Reserve Bank of San Francisco and Ernst & Young.
+She has previously interned at Blue Shield of California, the Federal Reserve Bank of San Francisco and Ernst & Young.
 In her free time, she enjoys typography, overpriced exercise classes, reading, and hiking.
+Rachel joined Hack4Impact in its first semester and has served on the executive board as community chair.